xinwenfu/GenCyber/FieldTrips/V2/README.md

 The Windows VM is now compromised.
 We can log into Windows VM and do a lot of things.
 We will just look at some files.

-17. Right click the found computer icon, then click *Meterpreter xxx* &rarr; *Interact* &rarr; *Meterpreter Shell*.
-A Meterpreter shell shows up at the bottom of Armitage
+17. Right click the found computer icon, then click *Meterpreter xxx* &rarr; *Interact* &rarr; *Meterpreter Shell*, where *xxx* refers to a session number, e.g., 1.
+A Meterpreter shell shows up at the bottom of Armitage.

 18. Within Meterpreter shell console, type the following command.
     - *ls*: show the files in the current folder